 What we stand for

-The PSA – the Public Service Association Te Pūkenga Here Tikanga Mahi –is New Zealand's largest union, representing nearly 62,000 workers in central government, state-owned enterprises, local councils, health boards and community groups.
+The PSA – the Public Service Association Te Pūkenga Here Tikanga Mahi –is New Zealand's largest union, representing more than 63,000 workers in central government, state-owned enterprises, local councils, health boards and community groups.

 To build a union able to influence the political, economic, industrial and social environments in the interests of the membership of the PSA.

 We champion members’ interests with a strong effective voice.
 We stand together, supporting and empowering members, individually and collectively.